DeClercqJan/blackjack-21-game/README.md

-# blackjack-21-game
+# blackjack/21 game
-Becode PHP exercise on Ojbect Oriented Programming

 ## Basic idea
+- get more cards, stand or surrender and win/lose from dealer
+- Becode PHP exercise on Ojbect Oriented Programming

 ## implementation
+- OOP/reusable building blocks
--
+- dynamic
+- score keeping in sessions and cookies
 - alternative version on the 'old' branch not creating cards or using much of oop, but just writing procedural code to generate numbers

 ## To do's
 - check the actual rules of black jack (I know aces work differently ...)
+- stand is not a method (requirement)
+- styling
+- clean up code (comments mainly)
--
+- deplay it live somewhere

 # ORIGINAL ASSIGNMENT BELOW

 # Title: OOP: Blackjack

 - Repository: `php-blackjack`
-- Type of Challenge: `Learning challenge`
+- Type of Challenge: `Learning challenge`If this is still an unclear subject for you don't feel bad to google some basic OOP articles, or ask your coach.

 - Duration: `2 days`
 - Team challenge : `solo`